thehelpfultipper/staylight/README.md

 **Note:** CI validates the project; it does not deploy.
 A `concurrency` group cancels redundant runs when the same branch or PR receives new commits quickly.

-CI and Render (or Vercel) build independently — green CI means Render’s `npm run build` step is very likely to succeed, but Render still runs its own install and build on deploy.
+CI and Render build independently — green CI means Render’s `npm run build` step is very likely to succeed, but Render still runs its own install and build on deploy.

 ## Local setup